 How is recurrent abdominal pain in children treated?

-If your child has an underlying physical cause for their recurrent abdominal pain (RAP), such as constipation or coeliac disease, treatments will be directed at that cause, and are not described here.
+If your child has an underlying physical cause for their RAP, such as constipation or coeliac disease, treatments will be directed at that cause, and are not described here.

 Most children with RAP without physical cause get better with reassurance that there is nothing physically wrong and with an explanation of the source of the pain.